AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-03-23-Making-of-Behind-the-Canvas.md

 }
 </code></pre>

-And then we just need to update the temporary values within the generate function:
+And then we just need to update the temporary values at the top of the generate function:

 <pre><code>function generate() {
 	pSeed = seed;